 Personalized pricing strategies adjust product prices based on customer-specific data and market conditions.

-Airlines utilize personalized pricing by factoring in variables such as the traveler’s location, booking history, and demand for specific routes.
+Airlines use personalized pricing, factoring in variables such as the traveler’s location, booking history, and demand for specific routes.

 For instance, a customer searching for flights from New York to Miami may see different prices based on the time of booking and the route’s popularity.
 This approach maximizes revenue by optimizing prices according to individual circumstances.

-Starbucks’ mobile app offers a prime example of this strategy.
-The app uses location data to recommend nearby stores and personalized drink suggestions based on the customer’s past orders.
+Starbucks’ mobile app is a prime example of this strategy.
+The app uses location data to recommend nearby stores and offers personalized drink suggestions based on customers’ past orders.

 Customers can also conveniently order ahead and pay through the app, streamlining the mobile experience and ensuring a seamless in-store pickup.